Brawl Stars: Brawl Stars Championship

 The Brawl Stars Championship is an annual tournament, composed of a qualifying stage, available in-game, another Monthly Qualifier stage, a Regional Monthly Finals stage, and finally a World Finals stage, in which the best teams compete to win the Championship.
-The first in-game challenge is similar to other challenges: the players must win 15 matches in the in-game challenge without losing three times.
-After 15 wins, a regional Monthly Qualifier stage is created, giving access to the regional Monthly Finals.
-These events lead to the World Finals.
+The first in-game challenge is similar to other challenges, where players must win 15 matches in the in-game challenge without losing three times.
+After 15 wins, players win a spot in regional Monthly Qualifiers, which then give access to the regional Monthly Finals.
+First introduced in 2025, the Brawl Cup is an in-person event that features the top teams from six regions.
+The results from this event allows teams to secure a spot in the Last Chance Qualifiers (LCQs) or even the World Finals.
+At the end of the year, the World Finals take place, which is an event which has the largest prize pool and attracts the most viewers.

 The first edition, known as the Brawl Stars World Championship, was held on 15 and 16 November 2019, at the Busan Exhibition and Convention Center in South Korea.
 The first-place winner was Nova Esports with a 3–0 victory.
 Other competing participants included Animal Chanpuru, Tribe Gaming, 3Bears, Spacestation Gaming, and PSG Esports.
 With a $250,000 prize pool, it was the first international event for the game and had teams from North America, Europe, Latin America, Southeast Asia, Japan, and South Korea.

 In 2020, the World Finals were held between 21 and 22 November with a base $1,000,000 prize pool.
 Half of the amount was raised using the profits from an in-game championship package.
 Eight teams participated in the World Finals, which were originally to take place in Katowice, Poland, but were moved online due to the COVID-19 pandemic.
 PSG Esports was the winner of that year's championship with a prize of $200,000.
 The other monetary prizes were split between the teams which won second to eighth place.